Take a typical Chardonnay. It’s rich, full-bodied and buttery.

 The Aqualog is an instrument that acquires Absorbance, Transmittance and the fluorescence Excitation-Emission Matrices.
 (A-TEEM) simultaneously.
 EEMs are acquired up to 100 times faster than with conventional scanning PMT based fluorescence instruments.
 The Aqualog was initially developed for water treatment facilities, but its portability, speed, functionality, flexibility, and cost are now appealing to several world-renowned winemakers around the globe.
 These winemakers have begun to adopt the technology, especially since its portability and cost allow it to be deployed in multiple locations.

 Most big wineries are dealing with multiple vineyards often in different regions.
 Each region may have a laboratory that can operate the Aqualog for quality control, as opposed to sending samples to one central internal or external, contract laboratory.

 “It’s really about speed.
 Clearly we can do it much faster,” Gilmore said.
 “It's a solid state instrument that's fully externally validated with NIST traceability.
 Laboratories can thus establish multiple units that have matching calibrations, and they can have these at convenient field locations, as opposed to having to send everything to another laboratory and wait for results.”

 How is all this characterization information used?

-Generally, winemakers have something akin to laboratory information management systems.
+Generally, winemakers have something akin to laboratory information management systems (LIMS).
 It catalogs this fingerprinting information, and statisticians and winemakers evaluate the data to predict the flavor characteristics, storage, stability and blending operations.

 The information yielded by the grape analysis is often immediately relayed to the growers to advise them when to harvest, or hold off.
 It’s also used by the winemakers in terms of final processing, quality control and assurance, blending, bottling, and storage.